thocmurphy/Hitting-a-Home-Run-with-Air-Resistance/README.md

-This is a project completed using MATLAB, Excel, and fundamental calculus and physics to simulate hitting a baseball with air resistance.
+This is a project completed using MATLAB, Excel, and fundamental physics/calculus to simulate hitting a baseball with air resistance.